 The classic law school torts slip and fall case is the customer walking down the aisle of her local grocery store that slips on a banana peel and suffers an injury.
 In these cases, the key is whether the owner had either actual or constructive notice – they should have known it was there - of the banana peel.
-The difficulty in proving actual notice is that the plaintiff must demonstrate that the owner or defendant did or should have had knowledge of the slippery condition, in this case the existence of the banana on the floor.
+The difficulty in proving actual notice is that the plaintiff must demonstrate that the owner or defendant did or should have had knowledge of the slippery condition, in this case, the existence of the banana on the floor.

 Another way that plaintiffs establish the constructive notice (should have known even if you did not know) requirement is to demonstrate that defendants are charged with constructive knowledge of what a reasonable inspection would have disclosed.
 In the banana peel example, at some point, you should inspect your store to make sure the aisles are clear because you know or should know things are going to fall in the aisles.When the Owner Creates the Condition

-Rawls v.
-Hochshild, Kohn & Co., Inc., 207 Md.
-113, 113 A.2d 405 (1955): The court found that the properly owner does to have actual knowledge of the dangerous condition that caused the victim to fall.
-But the victim must sho that the storekeeper could have discovered the condition by the exercise of ordinary care.
+- Rawls v.
+Hochschild, Kohn & Co., Inc., 207 Md.
+113, 113 A.2d 405 (1955): The court found that the proper owner does not need to have actual knowledge of the dangerous condition that caused the victim to fall.
+But the victim must show that the storekeeper could have discovered the condition by the exercise of ordinary care.
 That's the key.
-The question in these cases is always going to center around whether the defendant acted reasonable under the circumstances.
+The question in these cases is always going to center around whether the defendant acted reasonably under the circumstances.

 Yes.
 The caveat is that we only represent Maryland slip and fall clients who (1) have a serious, objective injury and (2) there is a strong possibility we can prove that the owner/defendant had actual or constructive notice of items or the condition of the walkway or area in question.
 If you have a smaller case and would like a referral, call Ron Miller and he will be glad to direct you to someone qualified to handle your case.

 If you have a serious injury case in Maryland, our legal counselors will be glad to speak with you.
 You can reach a Maryland slip and fall lawyer at 1-800-553-8082 or click here for a free Internet consultation.

 - Claims Against Home Depot